Last Updated: 9/30/20 | September 20th, 2020

 - The constant temperature in the Catacombs is 14 Celsius.

-- There are over 6 million dead Parisians here
+- There are over 6 million dead Parisians here.

 How to Visit the Catacombs

 The number of visitors is limited to 200 at a time so the line can get really long.
 I highly recommend reserving your space in advance to avoid the line.
 (Seriously, the line gets to be hours long!).
-If you can’t reserve a spot online, make sure you get there as early as possible.

 Visiting the Catacombs is one of my favorite activities in Paris.
 It’s something I highly recommend you don’t skip.
 It only takes about an hour to wander through it completely and will give you a much more nuanced understanding of Paris.

-Don’t skip it.
+Don’t skip it!

 Get Your In-Depth Budget Guide to Paris!

-For more in-depth information, check out my guidebook to Paris written for budget travelers like yourself!
-It cuts out the fluff found in other guides and gets straight to the practical information you need to travel and save money in one of the most beautiful and romantic cities in the world.
-You’ll find suggested itineraries, budgets, ways to save money, on- and off-the-beaten-path things to see and do, and non-touristy restaurants, markets, and bars, plus much more!
-Click here to learn more and get started.
+For more in-depth information, check out my guidebook to Paris written for budget travelers like you!
+It cuts out the fluff found in other guides and gets straight to the practical information you need to travel around Paris.
+You’ll find suggested itineraries, budgets, ways to save money, on- and off-the-beaten-path things to see and do, non-touristy restaurants, markets, bars, transportation and safety tips, and much more!
+Click here to learn more and get your copy today!

 Book Your Trip to Paris: Logistical Tips and Tricks